Your new chord at this level is A minor. Which is written short hand like this Am. Notice it’s sadder, darker sound.

 **WATCH YOUR THIRD FINGER GOING TO Am VERY CAREFULLY**

 Play the two C major scales that you learned on level1 to this track.
-Try to play a note to every click but then try to leave occasional gaps to create phrase
+Try to play a note to every click, but then try to leave occasional gaps to create phrases.

 Your first minor scale is called the A minor scale.
 Notice that this scale has a darker, more sad sound like the chord.
 Before you play to the track, practice playing up and down the scale.

 Play the A minor scale along to the backing track.
-Just like with the C major scale, try to play a note to every beat but this time try to leave occasional gaps to create phrases.
+Just like with the C major scale, try to play a note to every beat, but this time try to leave occasional gaps to create phrases.
+Notice that A minor and C major share the same notes, but resolve (finish) on a different note.

 This version of the A minor scale is played accross 3 strings.